A measure of choice irrationality based on opposite judgements: Compromises on preference

-We first propose the notion of \textsl{harmful distortion} of individual preferences, which encodes the DM's tendency to harm herself, by neglecting some of the best alternatives.
-We need some preliminary notation.
-Given a set $X$, and some $0\leq i\leq \vert X\vert-1,$ we denote by $X^{\rhd}_i$ the set of the first $i$ items on top of $X$ with respect to $\rhd.$
+{ I first propose a notion of \textsl{compromise} on individual taste, which encodes the DM's tendency to mediate between her true preference and the opposite ranking.
+I need some preliminary notation.
+Given a set $X$, and some $0\leq i\leq \vert X\vert-1,$ I denote by $X^{\rhd}_i$ the set of the first $i$ items on top of $X$ with respect to $\rhd.$